-It is both normal and expected that both you and your camper may be anxious about attending camp for the first time.
-Some of our first time campers are very anxious and in some cases resistant to attending camp.
-This is due to several factors including: their fear of being outside of their comfort zone and a lack of self-confidence regarding their ability to be successful in new situations.
+It is both normal and expected that both you and your daughter may be anxious about attending camp for the first time.
+Some of our first-time campers are very anxious and, in some cases, resistant to attending camp.
+This can be due to several factors, including her fear of being outside of her comfort zone and a lack of self- confidence regarding her ability to be successful in new situations.

-We have a lifetime of camp experience as campers, staff members and administrators and know what is necessary to help prepare for a successful overnight camp experience.
+We have a lifetime of camp experience as campers, staff members, and administrators and know what is necessary to help prepare for a successful overnight camp experience.